Tracy Barlow: Reception

 When Tracy was blackmailed by David, Steven Perkins of Lowculture commented: "It's very incredibly wrong, and yet they're both so vile that it goes right around the loop and goes back to being a thoroughly great idea."
 Fellow Lowculture contributor Nick Linsdell praised Tracy as "one of the all-time great, completely horrific, self-absorbed soap monsters."
 He deemed her trial testament to the show's writers, as, even with a character who has been part of Coronation Street since birth: "they've come up with an exit storyline that outdoes all her previous exploits and dragged in half the cast to enjoy the fun."
 Perkins also praised the trial storyline, commenting: "It makes for quite a nice change to have sat through a soap trial, knowing for once that The Accused was (a) guilty as sin, (b) acting in a deliberate, calculated and premeditated fashion and (c) not trying to frame someone else."
 Alongside this unusual premise, he noted: "there are probably quite a few people who secretly want to see That Bitch Tracy Barlow finally get hers."

 Radio Times included Tracy in their feature profiling 'bunny boilers' of soap opera.
 Discussing her they stated: "Qualifying as much as a soap villain as a bunny-boiler, grown-up Tracy in her final incarnation displayed enough deranged behaviour to have Flopsy, Mopsy and Cottontail bounding for the hills."
 Opining on her temper they added: "Tracy was capable of a rage so hot that, by comparison, the fires of hell were chilly."
 They also offered their opinion on what could have made her this way, blaming Ken's and Deirdre's behaviour.

-The character has been dubbed by the media and viewers as, "Toxic Tracy".
+In 2014, Matt Bramford from What to Watch put Tracy on his list of the 18 best recastings in British and Australian soap operas, commenting that Acton's version of Tracy "only ever seemed to go upstairs and play her tapes" whilst Ford transformed the character.
 A reporter writing for the Inside Soap Yearbook 2017 named Tracy and Carla's feud as one of the "best bits of February", describing the pair as "sworn enemies".
 They described Tracy confronting Carla as "the big moment" in the episodes.

 In February 2011, Ford was nominated for Best Comeback in the Soap Bubble Awards for her portrayal of Tracy.
 Tracy was nominated in the category of "Villain of the Year" at the 2011 Inside Soap Awards.
 In January 2020, following Tracy's one-night stand with Paula, Laura-Jayne Tyler from Inside Soap wrote "Say what you like about Tracy Barlow.
 She's never lost her ability to surprise."